The Quantum Complexity of String Breaking in the Schwinger Model

-The distribution of quantum information in a state can provide insight into its underlying structure.
+{\it Measures of quantum complexity---}The distribution of quantum information in a state provides insight into its underlying structure.
 In gauge theories, physically-meaningful measures of entanglement and quantum complexity must be gauge invariant, which restricts their definition to operations that preserve global charges.
 The ground state wavefunction $|\psi\rangle$ of the Schwinger model has vanishing total electric charge, $Q=0$.
 However, reduced states have contributions from all charge sectors.
 For a bipartition of the lattice into regions $A$ and $B$, the reduced density matrix $\hat{\rho}_A$ has a block diagonal structure, with the blocks characterized by the charge within region $A$,